-ATEX Pumps & Motors
+ATEX Pumps and Motors

 Flux manufactures a range of drum and barrel pumps for use in ATEX zoned areas (to ATEX Directive 2014/34/EU).
 These products are notified by the red Ex symbol.
 Detailed information can be found by clicking the product tabs below.